mahmoud/clastic/docs/tutorial.rst

 - The JavaScript code for updating the page is added.
   It gets called when the button is clicked.

-- The button element is moved out of the form element.
-  Also, the form action now points to the current URL.

 One last thing to do is to hide the result markup before the user clicks the "Show" button.